E3SM-Project/gdess/README.md

 **In a Python kernel**
   - The diagnostic recipes can be called directly, with options passed as a Python `dict` object.
   - Check out the demonstration notebooks in `gdess/notebooks/demo/`.
-The notebooks showing recipe usage are: `trends_recipe.ipynb` and `seasonal_cycle_recipe.ipynb`
+The notebooks show recipe usage.

 ## Updating